 Sharing the Right Windows Into Your Life:

 The big picture: To make the best case for your appeal, it's essential that you reveal new windows into your life to resolve the deficiencies of your original application.
-But, often, it's not one achilles heel that led to your rejection but a multitude of issues—a combination of various academic blemishes, extracurricular under-representations, and un-extenuated circumstances.
+Often, it's not one deficiency that led to your rejection but a several deficiencies.
+For example, there may be multiple academic blemishes, extracurricular under-representations and un-extenuated circumstances.

 Prevailing seems like a straight-forward task of patching each hole.
 However, taking the time to explain everything in chronological order quickly leads to running out of runway.
 Most students feel that the limited space of the UC Berkeley appeal means they'll inevitably need to prioritize some issues to the exclusion of others.
-While this may possibly be true, more often than not, if you invest effort into word-smithing, you can fit all—or most—of your arguments into 500 words without compromising each one's power.
-Appeals that accomplish this are the most powerful because they resolve more issues compellingly.
+However, if you invest effort into word-smithing, then you can fit most if not all of your arguments into 500 words without compromising each one's power.
+Appeals that accomplish this feat are the most powerful because they resolve more issues compellingly.

 How Fit at UC Berkeley is Defined:

 Now, let's dive deep.
 In addition to demonstrating satisfactory or better academic performance, UC Berkeley's website states that its admissions readers are focusing on, “leadership ability, character, motivation, insight, tenacity, initiative, originality, intellectual independence, responsibility, maturity, and demonstrated concern for others and for the community.”
 But, they won't be satisfied if you only pay lip service to these words in your sentences.
 Each quality is assessed on a scale of magnitude—or more colloquially: for “impact.”
 However, because 500 words isn't enough space to rewrite your 10-page UC application to show greater impact, you'll need to provide the right contextual details—like missing puzzle pieces—that allows your original application to speak differently to admissions officers.